acegoal07/discordjs-pagination/readme.md

 .enablePrivateReply() // Enables privateReply for your pagination .enableReplyMessage() // Enables replyMessage for your pagination .setProgressBar({newSliderIcon, newBarIcon}) // Enables ProgressBar for your pagination and also allows you to edit the characters
-.enableAutoButton() // Enables autoButton for your pagination .enableAutoDelButton() // Enables autoDelButton for your pagination .enableSelectMenu() // Enables selectMenu for your pagination .createPages() // View create help to see how to use this feature .createButtons() // View create help to see how to use this feature
+.enableAutoButton(deleteButton) // Enables autoButton for your pagination .enableSelectMenu() // Enables selectMenu for your pagination .createPages() // View create help to see how to use this feature .createButtons() // View create help to see how to use this feature